 Committee Reports:

-Executive: Dave R. asked that the LLA roster be corrected as Ralph resigned, the Mary’s home phone number was corrected, Lyle and April Fienhaber are serving on the Debris Committee, and Charlie Hamilton and Debbie Oliver are serving on the Water Quality Committee.
+Executive: Dave R. asked that the LLA roster be corrected as Ralph resigned, the Mary’s home phone number was corrected, Lyle and April Firnhaber are serving on the Debris Committee, and Charlie Hamilton and Debbie Oliver are serving on the Water Quality Committee.
 Phyllis will update and send to the Board.

 Finance: Mary stated there was no update from the Finance Committee.
 Ideas for Capital Improvements will be added to the Members Survey.